kleenkanteen/kleenkanteen/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" />
   </h1>
   <p>
     I'm Sabih.
 I have many ideas inspired from my daily life and observations.
 What excites me about building functional software is the ability to create impact and the thinking involved when programming.
-If you want to learn more about me, check out this <a target="_blank" href="https://www.sabih.me/posts/about-me-in-5-minutes/">5 minute article I wrote.</a>
+If you want to learn more about me, check out this <a target="_blank" href="https://dub.sh/about-me">5 minute article I wrote.</a>
   </p>
   <h2>What I'm up to now</h2>
     <div align="left">
       <p>Last updated Apr 18, 2024:</p>
       <p>Finishing up a hackathon project for a LLM idea I had that saves interesting posts you came across online.
-I have another carpooling idea one the side as well called <a href="https://ant-ride-1dvw.vercel.app/" target="_blank">ant ride</a>.
-I want to make it the easiest way to organize       carpooling for one-off or weekly events by automating carpooling groups based on location.
-And no login needed.
+I have another carpooling idea one the side as well called <a href="https://dub.sh/ant-ride-github" target="_blank">ant ride</a>.
+I want to make it the easiest way to organize       carpooling for one-off or weekly events by auto-matching carpooling groups based on location.
+Plus no login needed.
 The few existing websites lack this simplicity.</p>
     <p>The frontend for ant ride is 70% complete.
 Backend is 30% done.
 Need to connect them together.
 Will try to finish it soon.</p>
     </div>
   <h2 style="font-weight: bold">3 projects I made before:</h2>